Quality Confidence Score

 Viewing Quality Confidence Scores

-A Quality Confidence Score (QCS), is calculated for all completed jobs in Smartling.
+A Quality Confidence Score (QCS), is calculated after a Job that contains 200 or more words is completed in Smartling.
 To see QCS for completed jobs, log in to Smartling and follow these steps:

 - Select the Jobs menu from the top navigation.